 Numerical methods can be used for definite integral value approximation.
 Numerical integration is used in case of impossibility to evaluate antiderivative analytically and then calculate definite integral using Newton–Leibniz axiom.

-Numerical integration of a single argument function can be represented as the area (or quadrature) calculation of a curvilinear trapezoid bounded by the graph of a given function, the x-axis and vertical lines bounding given limits.
+Numerical integration of a single argument function can be represented as the area (or quadrature) calculation of a curvilinear trapezoid bounded by the graph of a given function, the x-axis, and vertical lines bounding given limits.

-The integrand function is replaced by simpler one (which has antiderivative) approximating the integrand with a given accuracy.
+The integrand function is replaced by a simpler one (which has antiderivative) approximating the integrand with a given accuracy.
 Replacing the integrand with Lagrange polynomials evaluated at equally spaced points in given limits yields the Newton-Cotes integration formulas, such as:

 Numerical integration using Newton-Cotes formulas

 Using Newton-Cotes formulas, the integration interval is divided by points x1,x2,x3..xn into equal line segments.

 Integrand function is replaced by the Lagrange polynomials of various degrees, integration of which yields the numerical integration formulas with various degrees of accuracy.

 Finally the definite integral approximation is evaluated as the weighted sum of integrand values evaluated for the integration points:

 - Wi - weights, determined by integration methods